BayesExeter/ExeterUQ/README.md

 `Demonstrations` contains all the R files and RData files to perform a simple demonstrations of the functionality of **ExeterUQ** tools.

+`Examples` contains examples on emulations and history matching in order to understand the main functionalities of **ExeterUQ** tools.